-This novelty item is a Red-Tailed Computer Bug.
-The item features a stealth "computer bug" (74LS245 digital I/O chip) mounted on a circuit board and posing as an LED illuminator just waiting to cause trouble.
-Item shipped will be very similar to that pictured, and includes a small container with a lid.History: The term Computer Bug was coined by Grace Hopper when she served in the U.S. Navy as a computer operator/specialist working on one of the first larbe scale computers.
+History: The term Computer Bug was coined by Grace Hopper when she served in the U.S. Navy as a computer operator/specialist working on one of the first large scale computers.
 These early computers were gigantic in size and operated with electronic components called Vacuum Tubes.
 A vacuum tube is a sealed chamber without air containing a heated filament (source of electrons), a grid (a control element), and a Plate (the attracction for the electrons).
-The Plate is ususlly connected to a high voltage source.
+The Plate is ususlly connected to a high voltage source such as 250 VDC.
 When the grid is set to allow electrons to pass through it, the tube conducts electricity and is therefore in the ON position.
 If anything should cause a short circuit under the tube base where the wires are attached, the tube will fail to operate.
-While troubleshooting a computer failure, Grace Hopper found a moth that got attracted to the heat of the filament under the tube base and caused a short circuit.
+While troubleshooting a computer failure, Grace Hopper found a moth that got attracted to the heat of the filament under the tube base, got fried by the high voltage, and thereby caused a short circuit.
 When she discovered it, she said, "I found the problem!
 It was a bug!"
 Hence, the term "Computer Bug" was coined.

 Computer Bug